The Winners and Losers of President Trump’s Meeting With Kim Jong-un

 Trump’s base responded very positively, embracing the historic nature of the occasion and perceiving the president as strong, decisive, and willing to shatter old diplomatic norms.
 Conservative activist Charlie Kirk summed up the mood in Trump country on Monday night:

 Many conservative defense intellectuals who served in previous administrations joined their liberal colleagues in fretting over whether Trump could actually get the North to take concrete steps toward denuclearization.
-However, few called on Congress to take even the most minimal steps to put pressure on the president – for instance, backing the bipartisan bill that would require the Trump administration to brief lawmakers on negotiations with North Korea.
-As long as his own party is not willing to challenge the summit outcome in any way, Trump has endless freedom of action; he can plan further meetings, stall the process, or blow up negotiations altogether with one mid-air tweet.
+However, few called on Congress to take even the most minimal steps to put pressure on the president — for instance, backing the bipartisan bill that would require the Trump administration to brief lawmakers on negotiations with North Korea.
+As long as his own party is not willing to challenge the summit outcome in any way, Trump has endless freedom of action; he can plan further meetings, stall the process, or blow up negotiations altogether with one midair tweet.

 Anyone Worried About Escalating Military Tensions With North Korea